top of page

 Selecting the right legal representative is a key part of any visa application process and it’s an important one to get right when your considering using an immigration adviser or Solicitor to submit your application for you.

-For me to apply on your behalf for a Fiancé(e) or proposed civil partnership visa you first need to meet the following core application requirements.
+For me to apply on your behalf you first need to meet the following core application requirements.

 Your partner must be an Irish, British Citizen or someone settled in the UK.
 Those applying through entry clearance their proposed partner / civil partner must be returning settled resident or UK residents who you will live with permanently within the UK.